akaliutau/spring-boot-best-practice/README.md

 Installation
 =============

-All examples require Java 11 and some a lombok library
+All examples require Java 11 and some - a lombok library.

+Module `spring-messaging` requires docker installed and running (for integration tests)